MudroadWhite/New-Principia/README.md

 ## Can you make sure that the code/proof is 100% correct?
 No. Here are the reasons:
-- Some of the concepts are so fundamental that either it involves a brand new architecture, or I just cannot represent it as code.
+- Some of the concepts are so fundamental that either they involve a brand new architecture, or I just cannot represent them as code.
 As a result, there are theorems being commented out and only written in natural language.
-- The design of `Ltac` isn't good(to be more exact, `match` doesn't work as one might think), therefore you might end up with a successful `Qed` still with bad things happening under the hood.
+- The design of `Ltac` isn't good(to be more exact, `match` doesn't work as one might think), so that even successful `Qed`s are nevertheless false positives.
 Actually, I have caught a bug in the repo from this issue.
 - The rigor of the proofs relies heavily on how refined your proofs are and how you interpret the original text.

 ## Running the code